solgon-network/solgon-network.github.io/_oslyrichouse/where_to_start.md

 Where To Start, Where To Start, Where To Start
 This Quick Fix Aint Shit So It Fell apart.
-Letting The People, No Matter Where I Go,
+Letting The People Know, No Matter Where I Go,
-Living A Shit Show Without Letting The Shit Show
+Living A Shit Show Don't Let The Shit Show